oracle/graal/docs/reference-manual/graalvm-updater.md

 GraalVM Updater intentionally does not support an option to disable certificate or hostname verification, for security reasons.
 A user may try to add a proxy's certificate to the GraalVM default security trust store.
-A user can also download a component manually to a folder, and then use `gu -L install /path/to/file` or `gu -C /path/to/download/dir install component` to install from a local filesystem.
+A user can also download a component manually to a folder, and then run `gu -L install /path/to/file` to install from a local filesystem (see [Install Components Manually](#install-components-manually)).

 ### Working without Internet Access

-If your machine cannot access and download the catalog and components from the Internet, the GraalVM Updater can install components from a local directory, or a directory on an accessible network share.
+If your machine cannot access and download the catalog and components from the Internet, GraalVM Updater can install components from a local directory, or a directory on an accessible network share.

 You need to prepare a directory, download all components that you want to install and their dependencies (in case they require other GraalVM components to work) into that directory.